 Normal blood pressure is under 120 when your heart contracts and under 80 when it relaxes.
 When you lift a heavy weight, such as when performing a leg press, your blood pressure can rise from 120 over 80 to 400 over 200.
 When you run, your blood pressure can rise to around 200 over 80.
 However, within minutes after you finish exercising, your blood pressure returns to normal.
 Regular exercisers have lower blood pressures than people who do not exercise.
 However, if you have a weak heart or high blood pressure, check with your doctor before starting a weight-lifting program.

-Ninety percent of Americans will eventually develop high blood pressure, which increases risk for heart attacks, strokes, kidney damage and sudden death.
+Ninety percent of North Americans will eventually develop high blood pressure, which increases risk for heart attacks, strokes, kidney damage and sudden death.
 High blood pressure usually occurs in people who have normal blood pressures when they were young.
 If your blood pressure rises during ordinary exercise, or stays elevated after you finish exercising, you should go on a heart attack prevention program.
 Follow a diet low in saturated fats and refined carbohydrates, exercise regularly, lose weight if you are overweight, do not smoke, and avoid stimulants and drugs that raise blood pressure.